 A LevelsA Levels

 AAB-ABB including at least one subject with a substantial science or mathematics component from Mathematics, Biology, Physics, Chemistry, Statistics or Economics.
 Home Economics/Food Technology will be considered instead of Biology if accompanied by Chemistry at AS Level.
 General Studies not accepted.
 For Biology, Chemistry and Physics A levels, we require a pass in the practical element.
-GCSE Mathematics plus a science (both at a minimum grade B) are required.
+GCSE Mathematics plus a science (both at a minimum grade B or 6) are required.

 Scottish QualificationsScottish Qualifications